gobbledygook88/gobbledygook88.github.io/app/_travel/2023-11-19-the-canadian.md

   - title: Waking up
     latitude: 50.16834427478059
     longitude: -91.40167547414947
     text: The staff announce train time after dinner so we wake up on the right time.
-This can differ to the actual timezone we're currently in, but it helps with logistics on board the train.
+This can differ to the actual time-zone we're currently in, but it helps with logistics on board the train.
 I get a surprisingly good night sleep in a comfortable bed.
 I wake at 6am to freshen up and head on over to the dining car at 6:30am for breakfast.
 It is nice to get some quiet time to eat alongside the real early birds.
 I'll be seeing them regularly for breakfast.
 Afterwards, I head on up to the Park car (no one else is there) to watch the sun rise and watch the snow covered grounds pass by.
 We even see our sister train pass too!
     images:
     - url: /travel/2023-11-19-the-canadian/day2-morning-snow.jpg
       alt: Waking up to snow